-Soft chocolatey cookies sandwiched with a minty buttercream and topped with dark chocolate
+These Chocolate Mint Cookies are soft chocolate cookies sandwiched with a peppermint buttercream,then all topped off with dark chocolate

 Ok, so I’ve had this idea in my head for quite a while and, tadaaa!
 This weekend I finally had some time to turn this awesome idea into a delicious soft, chocolatey, minty sandwich cookie.